lahnerml/runinfo/README.md

-Simple script that linearly interpolates how long it will take to run a with a given average pace.
+Simple script that linearly interpolates how long it will take to run a given distance with a certain average pace.
 Additionally, it gives the average pace that is needed to finish in a given time.